 - Give yourself grace!
 Healing is a process.
 Hold onto the hope that you’ll get through the pain and in time you won’t feel it any longer yet a scar will remain.

 - Other divorcing women understand!
-We’re not judging you when we give you our best advice, we’re only trying to help you get through it like we did.
+We’re not judging you when we give you our best advice, we’re only trying to help you get through it as we did.

 [You may also enjoy: Heal Your Heart First After Divorce]